Cutting Diet Meal Plan – Overview

 To close, a cutting diet meal plan is designed to help you lose weight while keeping muscle.

-Based on your weight and lifestyle, this diet calculates your calorie, protein, fat, and carb needs.
+This diet calculates your calorie, protein, fat, and carb needs based on your weight and lifestyle.

 It should only be done for a few months before an athletic event, and it should be combined with weightlifting.